kitek83/Django_mb_app/README.md

 #Django_mb_app.
-In this repository I showed my first database (SQLite) Message Board application.
+In this repository I built, tested, and deployed first database-driven app(Django_mb_app).
-I used SQLite biult in database and pushed it to gunicorn via heroku.
+I showed how to create databse model Post, update it wich Admin paneln and then display the content from the Admin Panem on the Web Page: https://immense-meadow-12420.herokuapp.com/.

 Deployment and launching to Heroku:
 Logging in... done